Large Language Models for Combinatorial Optimization of Design Structure Matrix: Methodology

 \subsection{Initialization and Solution Sampling}

-The solution base is a core component of the approach, serving three primary purposes: (1) storing all previously explored solutions along with their evaluation results, (2) providing historical solutions for few-shot learning to guide the LLM’s generation in subsequent iterations, and (3) returning the top-performing solution as the final output at the end of the optimization process.

-The initialization phase begins by randomly sampling a valid solution from the entire solution space.
-In the context of DSM sequencing, each solution corresponds to a complete and non-repetitive permutation of nodes (see Figure 2).
+The initialization begins by randomly sampling a valid solution from the entire solution space.
+In the context of DSM sequencing, each solution corresponds to a complete and non-repetitive permutation of nodes.
+For instance, in a DSM with nodes {A, B, C}, one possible candidate sequence is [B, A, C].
 This initial solution is evaluated using the predefined evaluator and added to the solution base.
+The solution base is a key component of the approach, serving three primary purposes: (1) storing all previously explored solutions along with their evaluation results ([\textit{Solution, Score}] pairs), (2) providing historical solutions for few-shot learning to guide the LLM’s generation in subsequent iterations, and (3) returning the top-performing solution as the final output at the end of the optimization process.

-During subsequent iterations, a sampling strategy is employed to construct a candidate solution set.
-Specifically, we select the top $K_p$ highest-scoring solutions and randomly sample additional $K_q$ solutions from the remaining $K_n - K_p$ entries in the solution base, where $K_n$ denotes the total number of stored solutions.
-The combined set of $K_p + K_q$ solutions is then used to construct prompts that guide the next round of LLM-based generation.
+During subsequent iterations, a sampling strategy is employed to construct a candidate solution set for LLM in-context learning.
+Specifically, we select the top $K_p$ highest-scoring solutions and randomly sample additional $K_q$ solutions from the remaining $K_n-K_p$ entries in the solution base, where $K_n$ denotes the total number of stored solutions.
+The combined set of $K_p+K_q$ solutions is then used to construct prompts that guide the next round of LLM-based generation.
 The values of $K_p$ and $K_q$ are tunable hyperparameters that balance exploitation and exploration in the search process.
+These historical solutions are formatted as a list of [\textit{Solution, Score}] pairs in the prompt.